ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 <info-box>
 	Prior to version 1.2.7 `uglifyjs-webpack-plugin` had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable`.
 If you experienced this error, make sure that your `node_modules` contains an up-to-date version of this package (and that webpack uses this version).

-	CKEditor 5 builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the latter one is not supported anymore](https://github.com/ckeditor/ckeditor5/issues/1353).
+	CKEditor&nbsp;5 builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the latter one is not supported anymore](https://github.com/ckeditor/ckeditor5/issues/1353).
 </info-box>

 ## Option: Extracting CSS

-One of the most common requirements is to extract CKEditor 5 CSS to a separate file (by default it is included in the output JavaScript file).
+One of the most common requirements is to extract CKEditor&nbsp;5 CSS to a separate file (by default it is included in the output JavaScript file).
 To do that, you can use [`mini-css-extract-plugin`](https://www.npmjs.com/package/mini-css-extract-plugin):

 ```bash
 npm install --save \